Christian Hanson (footballer): Career

 He returned to the Football League in December 2004 when he joined Port Vale, having been on trial with Oxford United the previous month.
 He played just five League One games for Martin Foyle's "Valiants", and was released at the end of the season.
 He had a trial with Leyton Orient before rejoining Billingham Synthonia in August 2005, moving to Dunston Federation Brewery in late September 2005.

 He joined Martin Ling's Leyton Orient, initially on non-contract terms, in October 2005.
 He scored on his debut in a Football League Trophy tie against Yeovil Town.
 However, he made just two league appearances, both as a substitute and was released in January 2006, at which point he joined Mark Stimson's Grays Athletic.
 He played for the "Gravelmen" in the FA Trophy final at Upton Park in 2006, when they beat Woking 2–0.
-He was released by Grays in May 2006, despite being a regular during his time at the club.
+Grays released him in May 2006 despite being a first-team regular at the club.
 Hanson featured in Chester City's 2–0 loss to Stoke City in a friendly on 11 July 2006.
 He joined Gateshead in August 2006, but was transfer-listed in January 2007.
-Having played 31 games for the "Tynesiders" in 2006–07, he left the Gateshead International Stadium and returned to Spennymoor before the end of the season, helping them to promotion to the Northern League Division One.
+Having played 31 games for the "Tynesiders" in 2006–07, he left the Gateshead International Stadium.
+He returned to Spennymoor before the end of the season, helping them to promotion to the Northern League Division One.

 He rejoined Billingham Synthonia in August 2007, and was a regular in their Northern League side.
 He played for Whitby Town of the Northern Premier League Premier Division in the 2009–10 season.